Office Word MCP server

 Common Issues

-• Documents may lack required styles for heading and table operations
+• Some documents may lack required styles for heading and table operations

 • The server will attempt to create missing styles or use direct formatting